heyhen/starter-hugo-research-group/content/home/welcome.md

 Here, we focuse on epilepsy and other ion channel related diseases.

-Our research lab works computationally and we are located at the Hasso Plattner Institute (University of Potsdam, Germany).
+Our computational research lab is located at the Hasso Plattner Institute (University of Potsdam, Germany).